Chronicle of a Death Foretold: Inspiration

 The novella was inspired by real-life events.
 In Sucre on 22 January 1951, Miguel Reyes Palencia discovered that his new bride, Margarita Chica Salas, was not a virgin, and returned her to her mother.
 Margarita's brother, Víctor, killed Cayetano Gentile Chimeno for having taken his sister's virginity.

 There are key differences between the action of the story and what took place in reality.
 For one, in the novella, it is never clear whether or not Santiago Nasar had a prior relationship with Ángela Vicario before her wedding, whereas in real life, the bride had had sexual relations with her former boyfriend.
 Additionally, García Márquez chose to make the two assassins in the novella twins, Pablo and Pedro Vicario.
 In real life, they were simply brothers.
-Lastly, in the book, there is a reconciliation between Ángela and the groom who rejects her, Bayardo San Roman.
+Lastly, in the book, there is a reconciliation between Ángela and the groom who rejects her, Bayardo San Román.
 In real life, there was no such reconciliation.
-A friend of Márquez, Álvaro Cepeda Samudio, had suggested the ending where Ángela and Bayardo reunite, and Márquez felt it was the ending that the book needed, as it would transform the book from "a tale of an atrocious crime" to "a tale of a terrible love".
+A friend of García Márquez, Álvaro Cepeda Samudio, had suggested the ending where Ángela and Bayardo reunite, and the author felt it was the ending that the book needed, as it would transform it from "a tale of an atrocious crime" to "a tale of a terrible love".

-Brief references are made to Márquez's earlier novel One Hundred Years of Solitude, with Bayardo San Roman's father being mentioned as having fought against Aureliano Buendía, one of that novel's main characters.
+Brief references are made to García Márquez's earlier novel One Hundred Years of Solitude, with Bayardo San Román's father being mentioned as having fought against Aureliano Buendía, one of that novel's main characters.